Exact hybrid particle/population simulation of rule-based models of biochemical systems: Results

 \subsubsection{Population-adapted network-free simulation}

 Although modified relative to the original, the hybrid model generated from PNE remains properly a rule-based model.
 As such, it can, in principle, be simulated with any of the network-based (after network generation) and network-free simulation methods described above.
-However, the advantage of recasting the original model into the hybrid form is that it can be represented as a collection of particles and population objects and simulated using a modified network-free method that has the following attributes:

-(i) a population count property for each molecule object; (ii) a transformation that performs population increments and decrements; (iii) a method for calculating population-weighted propensities (rates).
-Examples of population-adapted network-free simulators are NFsim~1.11 and KaSim~3.0.
+However, the advantage of recasting the original model into the hybrid form is that it can be represented as a collection of particles and population objects and simulated using a modified network-free method that has the following attributes: (i) a population count property for each molecule object; (ii) a transformation that performs population increments and decrements; (iii) a method for calculating population-weighted propensities (rates).
+Examples of population-adapted network-free simulators are NFsim~1.11 and KaSim~3.x.

 The population-weighted propensity of a rule $R_\mu$\/ can be calculated as